The HSE Health App is a secure way to:

 - COVID-19 vaccine or booster

-This can help if you want to know when you may need another vaccine or booster.
+This can help you to know when you may need another vaccine or booster.

 If you do not log in